Learning-To-Measure: In-Context Active Feature Acquisition: Appendix

 \subsubsection{Uncertainty Quantification}

-We perform analogous evaluations as in Figure~\ref{fig:UQ_GP} for the classification tasks.
+We perform evaluations of uncertainty estimation for the classification tasks.
 We first evaluate the ability for \LTM to recover the ground true probabilities in a set of evaluation tasks randomly sampled from the same semi-synthetic BNN task prior used during training.
 To evaluate uncertainty quantification for classification, we compute the KL divergence and brier score (MSE) between the predicted probabilities and ground truth probabilities.
 We also additionally show the AUROC to assess the ability for the model to rank samples.

 Next, we evaluate \LTM on classification using semi-synthetic tasks built from real labels that were unseen during training.
 Because these tasks provide hard (binary) labels rather than ground-truth probabilities, we report negative log-likelihood (binary cross-entropy) and Brier score to assess uncertainty.
 Accordingly, we do not use KL divergence in this setting.